makersacademy/chitter-challenge/RYAN-README.md

 To write a small Twitter clone that will allow the users to post messages to a public stream.

+### Technologies Used

+Sinatra and Rack for handling resquests and responses Capybara for feature testing
+RSpec for unit testing

 ### User Stories

 ```